 Empower your child today.
 Let them take charge of their own learning.

 With over 20 years of experience, EtonHouse has a highly successful bilingual and inquiry-based curriculum that inspires and motivates children to do the extraordinary.
-Meet EtonHouse curriculum specialists and have a tour at their beautiful campuses.
+Meet EtonHouse curriculum specialists and have a tour of their beautiful campuses.

 There are vacancies from 18 months – 6 years.

 The above photos and documentation were taken from EtonHouse @ 215 Bukit Timah.

 This post is brought to you by EtonHouse.